Alaska Troll-Caught King Salmon Steaks

 Our 100% WILD Alaska King Salmon steaks are a dream come true on your grill.

 These are big meaty steaks - sure to satisfy the biggest appetite.
 Bone-In adds that wonderful salmon flavor.
-Just brush with olive oil and Tim's Wild Salmon Rub.
+Just brush with olive oil and Tim's Gourmet Spices.

 Caught one at a time, by hook and line, troll-caught king salmon get special handling and processing.
 Unlike other salmon that are net-caught in big numbers, these fish demand the full attention of the fishing vessel crew.